xaviersolau/DevArticles/README.md

 # Easy .NET Web App Integration Testing with Playwright

-## Integration Testing Between the Frontend and BFF
+## Integration Testing Between Frontend and BFF

 In many web applications, the frontend relies on a Backend-for-Frontend (BFF) layer to manage data, handle API calls, and streamline communication with backend services.
-Integration testing between the frontend and BFF ensures that these components work seamlessly together, helping to catch issues with data flow and user interactions early on.
+Integration testing between the frontend and the BFF ensures that these components work seamlessly together, helping to catch issues with data flow and user interactions early on.

-However, integration testing can be complex, especially when the frontend and backend are built on different technology stacks.
+However, integration testing can be complex, especially when frontend and backend are built on different technology stacks.
 Often, testing requires starting the host, mocking backend services, and ensuring that all components communicate properly.